-PCPs (Pupil centred plans) and GCPs (Group centred plans) are given to children with individual and group based targets that highlight areas of need so that they are addressed and assist in the progression of the children.
+OPPs (One page profiles) and GCPs (Group centred plans) are given to children with individual and group based targets that highlight areas of need so that they are addressed and assist in the progression of the children.
 These are updated termly and evaluated termly by SENDCo.